openchange/openchange/README.smbconf.md

 - __namedproperties:ldb_url = STRING__ This option specifies the LDB
   database URL of the LDB named properties backend.

+- __namedproperties:ldb_data = STRING__ This option specifies
+  the path where provisioning content is located.

 - __namedproperties:mysql_sock = STRING__ This option is mandatory
   unless _namedproperties:mysql_host_ is specified.
 The option defines the UNIX socket path of the MySQL named properties backend.